 A walk in Graham Cave State Park is a walk through ancient history.
-Artifacts uncovered in Graham Cave revealed that people were living in the cave more than 10,000 years ago.
-To walk through the park’s 386 acres of trees, trails and streams – including the diverse and scenic Graham Caves Glades Natural Area – is to walk in the footsteps of the hunter-gatherers who lived in the area’s caves during the ancient Dalton and Archaic period.
-Visitors are allowed in the mouth of Graham Cave, and exhibits detail the life researchers believe early inhabitants lived.
-The park is a prime hiking location and its campground is perfect for get-togethers when you want to camp in a quiet place.
-There’s boat access to the Loutre River and all the fishing you could possibly want.
+Artifacts uncovered in Graham Cave reveal that people occupied the cave 8,000 to 10,000 years ago.
+To walk through the park’s 386 scenic acres, which includes the diverse Graham Cave Glades Natural Area, is to walk in the footsteps of the hunter-gatherers who lived in the area’s caves during the ancient Dalton and Archaic period.
+Visitors can go into the mouth of Graham Cave, and interpretive exhibits along Graham Cave Trail detail the life researchers believe early inhabitants lived.
+Additional interpretive exhibits throughout the park explain the cultural and natural significance of the site.
+Graham Cave State Park is a prime hiking location, and the campground is perfect for get-togethers in a quiet place.
+A boat ramp to the Loutre River provides access for boating and fishing.